-In accordance with MCoA D122, a revised Groundwater Modelling Report will be prepared to document the results of additional assessment currently being undertaken regarding permeability of substrates and potential inflow rates for the Project locations to generate updated modelling and a base case.
-The updated modelling will be used to provide guidance on inflow rates and management practices associated with the Project groundwater.
-The Revised Groundwater Modelling report will also provide information on the predicted drawdown at each of the station boxes.
-The Revised Modelling Report can be compared to the EIS predictions trigger values established for drawdown, inflow rates and potential salinity or contamination migration issues.
+In accordance with MCoA D122, revised Groundwater Modelling Report('s) were prepared for the Project to inform current and potential future groundwater impacts associated with the project works.
+The modelling output has, and will be used to provide guidance on inflow rates and management practices associated with the Project groundwater.
+The Groundwater Modelling report (GMR) will also provide information on the predicted drawdown at each sites.
+The GMR will be compared to the EIS predictions trigger values established for drawdown, inflow rates and potential salinity or contamination migration issues.

-The Groundwater Management Plan may need to be updated based off the update in modelling results and can be adapted on an as needs basis.
-Revision and update of this Management Plan and Groundwater Monitoring Program will be undertaken in accordance with the continual improvement process outline in the CEMP.
+The GWMP has been updated using the results obtained from the Revised Groundwater Modelling Report ('s), and will continue to be updated as and when needed, and where there are updates made to the Groundwater Modelling Report.
+Revision and update of this Plan and the GWMoP will be undertaken in accordance with the continual improvement process outline in the CEMP.

-Revisions to the Groundwater Modelling Report will be completed over the construction period in a progressive manner.
-A Revised Groundwater Modelling Report will be adapted and developed for each station box and a minimum of one report is to be developed for the tunnelling component.
-Each Revised Modelling Report will be prepared before commencement of bulk excavations that may impact groundwater at each site and submitted to the Secretary of DPE for information.
+Revisions to the GMR will be completed over the construction period in a progressive manner.
+A Revised GMR was developed for the Rosehill Service Facility Site (July 2022), with another developed for the entire project (including tunnelling) (August 2022).
+Each Revised Modelling Report was prepared before the commencement of bulk excavation, and was submitted to the Secretary for information on 14th July 2022 and 7th October 2022 for the Rosehill GMR and Project Wide GMR respectively.